Coloboma of the iris

-Coloboma of the iris may look like a black, round hole located in or next to the colored part of the eye (iris).
-It can look like a black notch of different depths at the edge of the pupil.
+Coloboma of the iris can look like a second pupil or a black notch at the edge of the pupil.
 This gives the pupil an irregular shape.
 It can also appear as a split in the iris from the pupil to the edge of the iris.

-A small coloboma (especially if it is not attached to the pupil) may allow a second image to focus on the back of the eye, causing:
+A small coloboma (especially if it is not attached to the pupil) may allow a second image to focus on the back of the eye.
+This may cause:

 , , or optic nerve.

 Most colobomas are diagnosed at birth or shortly afterward.

 Coloboma can occur due to:

 Trauma to the eye

 Most cases of coloboma have no known cause and are not related to other abnormalities.
 A small number of people with coloboma have other inherited developmental problems.

 When to Contact a Medical Professional